 Notes

-During the discussion on experience in Technical Interview I focused a lot on my recent Go projects.
+• During the discussion about my experience in my technical interview, I focused a lot on my recent Go projects.
 In hindsight, it may have served me better to focus on my work with APIs in NodeJS (Audius Enhanced) since that seemed to be their focus.
-As an example, I got asked questions about how the JavaScript Event Loop and async syntax worked.
+For example, I was asked how the JavaScript Event Loop and async syntax worked.

 Going Forward

-I believe that my resume may be the cause of the recent Hiring Manager rejections.
-Since the last set of loops, I changed the layout of my resume by placing “experience” before projects.
-The star count isn’t immediately visible.
-Consider that my failures to enter Roblox and Amazon were the result of poor performance during a single round in one of the final interviews, while these recent rejections have been the result of the Hiring Manager round consideration.
-Such that my resume is not impressive enough compared to other candidates (who may exaggerate their skills).
+Consider that my failures to enter Roblox and Amazon were the result of poor performance during a single round in one of the final interviews, while these recent rejections have been the result of the Hiring Manager's consideration.
+So my resume needs to be more "impressive" than other candidates (who exaggerate their skills).